 William C. Young was one of the founders of modern behavioral neuroendocrinology.
 The SBN honors WC Young through the “WC Young Recent Graduate Award” (initially created in the 1960’s by one of the society’s predecessors, the West Coast Sex Conference).
 The first SBN “Young Award” was presented at the 2013 annual meeting.

 Eligible applicants include recent PhD awardees in the year their degree is awarded or the following year, and applicants can apply once for this award.
 Selection criteria for the WC Young Recent Graduate Award are based on the doctoral dissertation, scholarly productivity, and letters of reference.
-The WC Young Recent Graduate awardee will have the honor of speaking in the Awardee Symposium at the 2018 SBN Annual Meeting (joint meeting with ICN) in Toronto, Canada.
+The candidate must also be a member of SBN.
+The WC Young Recent Graduate awardee will have the honor of speaking in the Awardee Symposium at the 2019 SBN Annual Meeting in Bloomington, Indiana.

 Applications should include the following items: